JanKinable/structurizr-objects/README.md

 #### Person

 Add a new class eg. `MyPerson.cs` and inherit from `PersonBase`.
 Create the constructor passing the workspace (class from Structurizr for .Net) and an Action.
 This action is to register if this class is already contained in the persisted model.
+This is used in the base class.

 Add a `PersonAttribute` to the class and add some description and state the location (either internal or external).